 Yuki is used by his parents as a tool for furthering their financial gain.
 His mother abandons him to live with the already screwed-up Akito, who starts out kind to Yuki but eventually becomes emotionally abusive toward him [and some say physically].
 They show no affection toward him but have great interest in the value that his curse can bring to their household.
 They control every facet of his life and keep him locked away unless they stand to gain from it, pretending not to hear him when he protests.
 This leads Yuki to seek the mother he never had in Tohru rather than a romantic partner, in a non-squicky way.
 In a subversion, though, the manga hints that Yuki's mom may have had a Heel Realization, or had started working on it.

 Kyo is feared by his own parents because of the volatile nature of his curse.
-His mother becomes obsessively overprotective of him, not out of love, but an attempt to learn to love him and protect her reputation, which Kyo sees through at a young age.
+His mother (implied to already be very unstable) becomes obsessively overprotective of him, in an attempt to learn to actually love him and protect her reputation, which Kyo sees through at a young age.
 The strain of the constant ruse and Kyo's temper drives her over the edge to suicide.
 At this point, Kyo's father goes completely loopy, abandons him and demands he be kept in solitary confinement, as is tradition for the rejected person who is possessed by the Cat.
-This is delayed by his later adoption by Kazuma, and definitely abolished when Akito has a Heel-Face Turn.
+This is delayed by his later adoption by Kazuma, and definitely abolished when Akito has a HeelFace Turn.

 Isuzu aka Rin is raised lovingly by her parents until she expresses doubt that they could be happy all the time when the other families are experiencing such pain.
 It's then that they snap, and the happy days are revealed to be nothing but a facade they kept up to keep things stable in the house.
 After their true feelings come out, they ignore Rin entirely, occasionally yelling at or physically abusing her, leaving her with huge scars on her back.
 After she runs away from home and falls ill, her parents arrive at the hospital to officially disown her.
 She lives with Kagura from then on, and later with Kazuma.